filmanddarkroom/FADU_Timer/readme.md

 **NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY**

+### 13-Mar-2021: 1.5.1 Final(?)

+Source, APK and documentation pushed.
+I believe this is now ready for publishing.
+I will use it for a few days to see if anything breaks before uploading to the Play store.

 ### 12-Mar-2021: 1.5.1 fifth update [believed stable]

 Minor tweaks to new functionality.
 Updated manual.